ankit14022003/Forggith-Pharmaceuticals-Dashboard/README.md

 This Power BI report was developed as part of the **Power BI Developer Internship** at **ForesightBI**.
 It visualizes the **sales performance**, **product analysis**, **rep tracking**, and **location-based insights** for Forggith Pharmaceuticals.

-> 📅 Duration: 2025 Internship
+> 📅 Duration: August 2025 Internship
 > 👨‍💻 Created by: Ankit Chaudhary

 ---